PDP-10/MUD1/README.md

 Type: RU MUD

 Providing you have enough memory (tested on a simh KS10 with 1MW and a RP06 drive), it should just work.
-Use Richard has your persona to gain Arch-Wiz powers.
+Use Richard as your persona to gain Arch-Wiz powers.

 There is still some further understanding needed as this mud86 source handles WIZ MODE differently to the mud84 tape and looks for